List of Marvel Comics teams and organizations: Leatherneck Raiders

-Lebeau Clan

 Legion Accursed

+The Legion Accursed is an organization appearing in American comic books published by Marvel Comics.

 During the "Secret Wars II" storyline, the Legion Accursed was formed when Mephisto sent his minion Bitterhorn to recruit 99 supervillains in his plot to steal the Beyonder's powers.
 The villains have included but are not limited to Abomination, Absorbing Man, Anaconda, Baron Mordo, Batroc the Leaper, Blastaar, Crimson Dynamo, Diablo, Doctor Doom, Doctor Octopus, Electro, Graviton, Hobgoblin, Juggernaut, Kang the Conqueror, Kraven the Hunter, Living Laser, Mole Man, Rhino, Silver Samurai, Titania, Ultron-11, Vanisher, Vulture, White Queen, Wizard, and Wrecker.
 The Legion Accursed was enchanted to send his powers into Mephisto's device called the Beyondersbane when they touched him.
 Upon seeing Beyonder about to leave the Pacific island he was living on, Mephisto had Thing sign a contract to make him stronger by the time the Legion Accursed was awakened.
 When the Legion Accursed attacked, Thing fought defeated most of them and even held back Juggernaut.
 This fight caused the Beyondersbane to malfunction.
 As a result, Mephisto ended his plot and sent the villains back to where he got them from.